ULStats/MA4128Assessment-2018/Noeleen Rawle-Julia.md

 A `RemoteChanel`is rewritable.
 Each process has a corresponding identifier.
 The default processes used for parallel operations are referred to as "workers".

 [] insert relevant code

+### Code Availability and Loading Packages
+Any written code must be available on any process that runs it.

+[] Include example

+Usually you will be loading code from packages of files, and this gives you a lot of flexibility and control over which processes to load.
+Using the `@everywhere`macro it is possible to force a command to run on all processes.
+It can also be used to directly define a function on all processes.
+The base Julia installation is built to support two types of clusters:

+* A local cluster
+* A cluster spanning machines

+A cluster spanning machines uses a passwordless `ssh`login to start the Julia worker process on the specified machine.

+### Data Movement
+Most of the overhead in a parallel program is made up of sending messages and moving data